-12 investors say lifelong learning is taking edtech mainstream – TechCrunch
+13 investors say lifelong learning is taking edtech mainstream – TechCrunch

 Last year brought a flurry of record-breaking venture capital to the sector.
 PitchBook data shows that edtech startups around the world raised $10.76 billion last year, compared to $4.7 billion in 2019.
 While reporting delays could change this total, VC dollars have more than doubled since the pandemic began.
 In the United States, edtech startups raised $1.78 billion in venture capital across 265 deals during 2020, compared to $1.32 billion the prior year.

-In today’s survey, a dozen top edtech investors shared their thoughts on how growth of lifelong learning is reshaping the industry.
+In today’s survey, thirteen top edtech investors shared their thoughts on how growth of lifelong learning is reshaping the industry.
 Given the sudden extinction of snow days and yeast shortages brought on by student bakers in the early days of the pandemic, it’s easy to see how remote education extends beyond traditional school hours.
 As learners become more multi-layered and nuanced, so have the edtech companies that back them.

 This was a recurring theme in today’s survey, signaling a shift in how investors approach hybrid learning.
 The evolution of post-pandemic education will be complex, if not aggressively competitive among the growing cohort of well-capitalized edtech companies.
 While we asked investors about their post-pandemic tastebuds back in July, much has changed since.
 Higher education didn’t combust like some expected today, and today, many predict that K-12 students will return to pre-COVID formats after vaccinations are widespread.